-Theoretically, value added tax is considered to be the best fiscal tool through partially, it has many problems.
-VAT system entered in to nine years of its implementation in Nepal, but implementation of VAT is not preceding at desired pace.
+Theoretically, value added tax is considered to be the best fiscal tool; though partially, it has many problems.
+VAT system entered in to 10 years of its implementation in Nepal, but implementation of VAT is not proceeding at desired pace.
 It is facing many problems and challenging in effective implementation.
-In spite of the most popular fiscal tool, Nepal is still facing number of challenges like poor administration, political instability, malpractice, corruption etc. these existing challenges in the implementation of VAT in Nepal are explained below:
+In spite of the most popular fiscal tool, Nepal is still facing number of challenges like poor administration, political instability, malpractice, corruption etc. These existing challenges in the implementation of VAT in Nepal are explained below:

-1. VAT billings:-
+1. VAT Billings:-

 Since VAT is based on bill system, the issuance of proper bill is very important for the successful implementation of VAT.
-In other words, the success of VAT depends on bill issuance by traders and compulsory receipt of bill issuance by customers.
+In other words, the success of VAT depends on bill issuance by Traders and compulsory receipt of bill issuance by customers.
 In case of Nepalese market, billing system is not effective and still not improved.
 So the widespread proactive of not issuing VAT registered bill while selling goods in still on impediment in the effective implementation of VAT.
-Even after six year of implementation of VAT, consumers are unaware of the significance of billing system.
+Even after 10 years of implementation of VAT, Consumers are unaware of the significance of billing system.
 The system of asking for bills while purchasing goods has not developed so for despite government's commitment and efforts.
 Due to the lack of public awareness about billing system, very few people ask for bill for their purchases.
-There is not motivation for the consumers to get bills on their purchases.

 The proper issuance of bills has remained a major bottleneck.
 The revenue generation is not meaningful because the potential revenue is severely lacking due to the non-operation or ill operation of billing system in most of the registered firms.
 Businessmen registered in VAT offices, holding VAT certificate, fulfill just formalities but avoid issuing bill for every transaction.
 Besides that, most of the firms do not issue bills.
 They issue parallel bills, loose bills and make parable accounts one for the tax purpose and other for business purpose.
-Consumers too are not much interested in taking bills since VAT amount is added if they demand for bill.
+Consumers too are not much interested in taking bills since VAT amount is extra charged if they demand for bill.
 If any consumer asks for bills, they would charge 13 % more as VAT on top of the price.
-Then, general consumers do not ask for VAT bill, either they take cash memo or a purchase note.
+Then, general Consumers do not ask for VAT bill, either they take cash memo or a purchase note.
 The people, who debate for VAT bill, fell harassed.

-Furthermore, the major problem associated with VAT is the back of compliance on the part of businessmen with the billing requirements.
-Businessmen hardly issue bill to consumers through it is mandatory under VAT act.
+Furthermore, the major problem associated with VAT is the back of compliance on the part of Businessmen with the billing requirements.
+Businessmen hardly issue bill to Consumers through it is mandatory under VAT act.
 If customers insisted, they would charge extra money.
 Such practice has discouraged the customers to demand VAT bill.
 Similarly, low valuation of imported goods at the customs is another major obstacle in the successful implementation of VAT and is the root cause of the failure of the billing system.
 If this provision could not take place in practice, the effectiveness of VAT always remains questionable.
 Until the bills are not issued, VAT cannot be effective.
 This is the great challenge of VAT in Nepal.